-I bought the latest Mac, and want to experience the spatial Audio.
+I bought the latest Mac, and want to experience spatial Audio.
 But I don’t know how to turn on Spatial Audio.
-Here’s the steps to enable it on all macOS versions.
+Here are the steps to enable it on all macOS versions.

 Step.
 1→ Go to Control Center > Sound > Spatialize Stereo.

 Click on Down Arrow to see the “Spatial Audio” Settings > “Head Tracked” (Head Tracked Option is not Showing, Enable – Spatial audio follows head movements, given in next solution).
-Make sure both the AirPods (Left and Right AirPods into Ear and Working).
-If it’s not charged any of them or Won’t Turn on then Try after resetting it.
+Ensure both the AirPods (Left and Right AirPods into Ear and Working).
+If it’s not charged any of them or Won’t Turn on, then Try after resetting it.